teonite/matrix/README.md

 Please customize the default domain in this guide, `openearth.space`, to match your specific requirements.

-Remember, the hookshot will **not** work properly in end-to-end encrypted rooms.
+Remember, appservices will **not** work properly in end-to-end encrypted rooms.

+You can specify namespaces and other values in `config/config.sh`.

 ## Table of Contents
 - [Element installation](#element-installation)
   - [Element TLS setup](#element-tls-setup)
 - [Synapse installation](#synapse-installation)